performant-software/Neatline/README.md

 ### Activate and Deactivate Records

-After you've created records, you can toggle the representations of the records on the map and timeline on and off at any point.
-In the record browser tray on the left side of the screen, there are two columns of checkboxes on the left side of the panel, two checkboxes for each record.
-The left column, headed by the pin-marker icon, indicates whether a given record is active on the map; the right column, headed by the clock icon, shows whether the record is active on the timeline.
+After you've created records, you can toggle the representations of the records on the map, timeline, and record browser on and off at any point.

+In the record browser tray on the left side of the screen, there are three columns of checkboxes on the left side of the panel, three for each record:

+    * The left column controls the record description panel;
+    * The middle column controls the map;
+    * The right column controls the timeline.

 Just check or uncheck any of the blocks at any point, and the status setting will immediately be saved and applied on the exhibit.